TeliaSoneraNorge/frontend-homework/README.md

 - Use `Grid` and `Flex` in CSS.
 We love `Grid`

 - Setup CD/CI to Deploy your app to AWS S3

+- Typescript is a big plus, we encourage you to use it

+## Note

+We evaluate your

+1- Quality of code
+2- Tests
+3- Commits
+4- Documentation
+5- Setup Cleanses
+6- Commands to make it easy to run project
+7- Scalability of your setup
+8- Deployment process
+9- You skill on SEO and UX

+Followed by this task, there will be an interview about your tech-setup.

+### Good luck and we are impatiently waiting to see you